 "Secret Technique, Seven Swords."
 Salazar fled backward to avoid whatever Kyle had in store for him, but it didn't do any good at all.
 When his feet touched the pavement again, a gigantic laceration opened from his left shoulder down to his knee, shooting blood from his body.
 He threw darkness in Kyle's direction, hoping to stop the pain.
 His shaggy ink-black hair shook wildly and he screamed as the second, third, and fourth lacerations opened his skin so deeply that he couldn't stand it.

 He held up his hands to block the rest, but the fifth and sixth strikes ripped through his arms, exposing the gaping lines of blood in his chest again.
 The last strike ripped through his sternum, cracking it and three supporting ribs.
 Salazar spun around in a circle, struggling to stand on crippled limbs.
 He hadn't lost the steely look in his eye though.
 Salazar took note when Kyle initiated the technique again, but was helpless to stop it, no matter what he tried.
 Seven more lacerations slashed into him with overwhelming intensity each growing in fortitude.
 Salazar's thick animal skin coat fell from his shoulders revealing simple hakama pants fastened to his waist by a red silk sash.
 Salazar's bare chest was coated on every inch by freshly colored tattoos.
 Kyle wasn't worried about them at all, but when Salazar pulled another Reese Weiland out of the darkness before him, Kyle got the feeling that any chance of escaping the fight was now over.
 Salazar wouldn't stop until his blood lined the streets and his heart had stopped beating.
-But that was fine with him.
+However, that was fine with him.
 Kyle bit down on the tip of his tongue until a small stream of blood filled his mouth.
 His eyes glowed with an even brighter luminescence, and his muscles bulged.
 His vision also pierced the darkness and locked onto the vampire, who appraised the transformation silently.
 It was on.

 Lucia took another crazy swig of her red berry Ciroc.
 It was a concoction she'd amended with her own flavor, just to be fancy.
 She only drank it when she wanted her blood to boil, and it was having that effect now, spreading hot threads of alcoholic warmth from the center of her chest throughout her body.
 After a satisfied gasp, she stood to her feet.
 It was no surprise to her that the halter topped assassin entered moments later, grinning wildly.
 She popped a wad of pink bubble gum, and resumed chewing as if she hadn't eradicated twenty of Lucia's men on her way there.

 "Shura."
 Lucia whispered, pulling some black hair from out of her eyes, which were pulsing scarlet.
 The assassin nodded, placing a hand on her hip.
 She wore a pair of tight-fitting leggings that were torn short on her left leg and stretched long on her right.
 Shura's hands were sheathed in fingerless gloves, whose midnight sheen matched the coating on her fingernails.
-Her top was black as well, with two ridiculous collars forming a large V which made no effort at all to hide her cream-colored breasts.
+Her top was black as well, with two ridiculous collars forming a large V, which made no effort at all to hide her cream-colored breasts.
 Her defining features other than the thin chastity belt at her waist were the pilot's cap she wore on her head and the long tail that came from her backside, resembling a hissing copperhead.
 While two spiky pigtails erupted from either side of her head, it was impossible to miss the many scars covering her bare belly, marring her otherwise beautiful skin.
 Shura was somewhat of a funny one though, for the key to the belt she wore around her waist hung around her neck, dangling only slightly above the line of sexy cleavage she had no shame in displaying.

 "You done the appraisal, you rich piece of filth?"
 Shura asked, pulling out a curved knife from her back pocket.
 When she unsheathed it from an amethyst encrusted scabbard, the short weapon gleamed in the light, still coated with wet blood.
-Shura's tail made an echoing hissing noise, then began staring at Lucia as well.
+Shura's tail made an echoing hissing noise, and then began staring at Lucia as well.

 "I would suspect that it was a mistake requesting your services two years ago."
 Lucia declared with authority.
 She was dressed down in a tan semi-formal outfit, for once opting out of wearing a dress.
 Nevertheless, her point carried across, even though Shura's laugh was the only response it warranted.

-"What can I say, I go where the most money is.
+"What can I say; I go where the most money is.
 Now shut up and die."
 Shura sprang forward with the knife gripped tightly in her left hand.
 She never reached Lucia though, because the floor instantly opened up beneath her, sending her spiraling down three levels into a room below.
 She was able to break her fall though, making sure to land upright, less Lucia spring up to attack while she was vulnerable.

 "Perhaps you should be careful who you take contracts against, because you'll never be able to assassinate me."

 Shura searched around for the voice, noting that the new flooring had become a monotonous gray concrete.
-Four different vampires surrounded her, each dressed the exact same brown outfit, speaking in perfect harmony with the others.
+Four different vampires surrounded her; each dressed the exact same brown outfit, speaking in perfect harmony with the others.

 "I know about your illusions, you crazy bitch.
 Good luck hurting me with these!"
 Shura yelled, scanning for the real Lucia.
 She had to be somewhere, projecting clones of herself to confuse her.
 Shura would soon be disappointed, her arrogance draining away in the dirt.